 Natalie Bump Vena received her J.D. and Ph.D. from Northwestern University’s School of Law and Department of Anthropology in 2016.
-Her research and teaching interests concern environmental law- and policy-making in U.S. cities.
-She was admitted to the New York Bar in September 2017.
+Her research and teaching interests concern environmental policymaking in U.S. cities.
+She is admitted to the New York State Bar.

 Before joining the faculty of Queens College, Vena taught at Williams College, where she served as the Gaius Charles Bolin Fellow in Anthropology and Environmental Studies.
-She is a member of the New York City Bar Association’s Environmental Law Committee.
+She is an affiliate member of the New York City Bar Association’s Environmental Law Committee.

 Office: Powdermaker Rm.
 250